-In 2022, there was a slight increase in the number of operational incidents.
-There were no major operational incidents in 2022 and the operational risk profile remains stable.
+In 2023 there was a slight increase in the number of operational incidents compared to previous years.
+There were no major operational incidents in 2023 but one major credit loss incident related to external fraud.
+The operational risk profile remains stable, but the number of attempts of fraud and cybercrime targeting the Bank's customers continues to grow.
 The war in Ukraine has not impacted the Bank directly but has led to a review of the Bank's crisis response plans and has prompted a review of Iceland's dependency on the undersea cables connecting the country to the internet.